 - Complete the SAP Appeal Request (link found in the SAP Suspend email) within 7 days from receiving the email notification.

 - An email with further instructions will be emailed after the SAP Appeal Request has been reviewed.
 If the request is accepted, students will have the opportunity to further explain their situation and solutions in a document found on their financial aid portal.

 - Appeal decisions will be emailed and updated on the student's portal.

 - Appeal Approved - The student will be placed on a financial aid Probation status in which they will need to meet specific semester requirements until they meet the cumulative SAP requirements.

 - Appeal Denied - The student will remain ineligible for federal aid and must meet the cumulative SAP requirements in order to be eligible for federal aid again.

 SAP Appeal Deadlines

-- SAP appeal document (will only be required if the SAP Appeal Request is accepted) must be submitted through your portal within 7 days from the date your SAP Appeal document was added to your portal.
+SAP Appeal Document: Will only be added to the student's financial aid portal if the SAP Appeal Request is accepted.
+Must be submitted through the student's financial aid portal within 7 days from the date the SAP Appeal document was added.